|

 aboard fishing boats in the Bering Sea during the Alaskan king crab

-by the SciFi channel in the U.S., this
+(Sponsored by the SciFi channel in the U.S., this website features

-and business travel, we're sure of one thing: Hotels are a little
+years of vacation and business travel, we're sure of one thing: Hotels

-boring.
+are a little boring.
 Some boast spas and indoor pools.
-But when have you ever
+But when have

-considered sending your family a postcard of your hotel?
-This site
+you ever considered sending your family a postcard of your hotel?
+This

 budget, theme, or the elusive "wow!" factor.
 With categories